Package 'geobounds'

 overwrite

 Logical.
-If TRUE, force a fresh download of the source .zip file.
+If TRUE, force a fresh download of the source .zip archive.

 cache_dir

 A path to a cache directory.
 If not set (the default NULL), the data will be stored in the default cache directory (see gb_set_cache_dir()).
-If no cache directory has been set, files will be stored in the temporary directory.
-See base::tempdir() and caching strategies in gb_set_cache_dir().
+If no cache directory has been set, files are stored in a temporary cache directory.
+See base::tempdir() and the cache strategies in gb_set_cache_dir().

 Details

 Comprehensive Global Administrative Zones (CGAZ) are global composites for administrative boundaries.
-Compared with individual country files, the global product uses extensive simplification so file sizes are small enough for most desktop software, removes disputed areas and replaces them with polygons following US Department of State definitions, and fills gaps between borders.
+Compared with individual country files, the global composite files use extensive simplification so file sizes are small enough for most desktop software.
+They remove disputed areas, replace them with polygons following US Department of State definitions and fill gaps between borders.

 Value